-When inserting baking trays, make sure that the recess a is at the rear and is facing downwards.
+When inserting baking trays, ensure that lug a is at the rear and is facing downwards.
 The sloping edge of the accessory b must be facing towards the appliance door.

 Example in the picture: Universal pan

 Combining accessories

 You can insert the wire rack and the universal pan at the same time to catch drops of liquid.